-- (viii) Except below, the Company has not received any funds from any persons or entities including foreign entities (Funding party) with the understanding (whether recorded in writing or otherwise) that the company shall : - a. directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (ultimate beneficiaries) or" - b. provide any guarantee, security or the like on behalf of the ultimate beneficiaries."
+- (viii) Except below, the Company has not received any funds from any persons or entities including foreign entities (Funding party) with the understanding (whether recorded in writing or otherwise) that the company shall: - a. directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (ultimate beneficiaries) or" - b. provide any guarantee, security or the like on behalf of the ultimate beneficiaries."

-For the year ended 31st March 2023 :
+For the year ended 31st March 2023:

-(₹ in Lakhs)

-Fund Fund Date of Fund

-Funding Party Received (ICD) Paid (ICD) Received and Date Party to whom Funds Given
+Funding Party Fund Received (ICD) (₹ in Lakhs) Fund Paid (ICD) (₹ in Lakhs) Date of Fund Received and Date of Fund advanced Party to whom Funds Given Inox Wind Limited 3,633.11 3,633.11 Various Dates Resco Global Wind Service Private Limited

-(₹ in Lakhs) (₹ in Lakhs) of Fund advanced

-Inox Wind Limited 3,633.11 3,633.11 Various Dates Resco Global Wind Service Private Limited